-You need to tell your prospect why you are calling and what you need to discuss.
+You need to tell your prospects the purpose for your call and what you need to discuss.
 No vagueness.
 Be upfront and tell them why exactly you are calling.
 Is it to find out whether they read your proposal?
 Is it to find out if they reached a decision?
-Is it to ask whether they signed the documents you asked them to?
-They may not be able to recall what exactly was discussed in your last interaction, so this will make it easier on them and they will appreciate your openness.
+Is it to ask whether they signed the documents they previously agreed to sign?
+They may not be able to recall what exactly was discussed in your last interaction, so this will make it easier for them to get up to speed, and they will appreciate your directness.

 Onboarding and training your sales representatives is the best way to help your reps use the right language, and it builds their confidence to persist in their sales efforts.
 Using a sales engagement platform is the perfect way to scale your training efforts across your sales team.
 Not only can you put established, automated workflows and processes in place, but you can also create and have handy scripts and other sales tools for your salespeople that will help them engage prospects.